If your travels are taking you to Helsinki Finland, we recommend that you take a look at getting a Helsinki Card.

 Types of Helsinki Card

-As of the time of writing, the Helsinki Card is offered in a number of different versions, which cover the age of the user, the duration of the card, and the public transport it includes.
+The Helsinki Card is offered in a number of different versions, which cover the age of the user and the duration of the card.
+There’s also an option to increase the region covered by the public transport part of the cart.
 I’ll walk you through the options.

-The first thing you have to choose is how long you want the card to be valid for, with cards available in 1 day, 2 day and 3 day durations.
+The main thing you have to choose is how long you want the card to be valid for, with cards available in 1 day, 2 day and 3 day durations.

 There is also an adult (age 17+) and child (age 7 to 16) version of each pass available.
 Children under age 7 travel for free within Helsinki using public transport, and many attractions are also free for children under 7.